- Maria J. Mateus

 Need: The need is to transcend limitations.
 Imagination and creativity compensating for prior sign's excessive objectivity and emotional distance.

 The distance afforded by Aquarius allows one to open up one's field of vision and leads to a neutral and objective stance.
 But when this distance is excessive, the inability to get close interferes with one's capacity for empathy and causes rigid or inflexible definitions and boundaries.
 The cycle then naturally turns into Pisces, a sign that can perceive this excessive objectivity by recognizing a need to transcend these limitations and rigid boundaries which imprison us.
-Note that the two fishes in the sign are bound together and trying to free themselves in different directions.
+Note that the two fishes in the sign (not in this photo) are bound together and trying to free themselves in different directions.
 That is symbolic of what we are talking about.
 The water element that characterizes this sign dissolves all hard edges and blurs defining lines and rigid emotions.
 In the process, creativity, idealism and imagination are allowed to develop more fully.

 As lord of Pisces, Jupiter can transcend the limits and boundaries imposed by Saturn, as well as counter the analytical objectivity of Mercury, by giving flight to more idealistic fancies.
 He does this by confirming, expanding or revealing the truth about the matter of the house he occupies.
 Planets in this mutable sign will be dynamic and their actions adaptable, but will tend toward digressions or be more scattered.
 You will see actions that are less consistent or reliable.
 Because it is a feminine sign, actions will be solicited externally, rather than come from the native's own initiative.